SCRobarts/OptiFax/README.md

 ![figure_1.png](OptiFaxIntro_media/figure_1.png)

 If we have an experimentally retrieved spectrum, we can use that file to generate a more representative pulse.
 If the file is the result of a full pulse retrieval, then we can incorporate real phase data too.
-A [live script](formatSpectrum.mlx) is included to aid in formatting spectral data for use with OptiFa`χ.`
+A [live script](toolbox/formatSpectrum.mlx) is included to aid in formatting spectral data for use with OptiFaχ.

 ```matlab:Code(Display)
 load Chromacity1040.mat